-I am a Law Teacher and tutor on the LLM in Canon Law, and assist in the academic administration of this degree.
-Within the School of Law and Politics I am also Assistant Director of the Centre for Law and Religion, where I share in the leadership of the Centre and take responsibility for convening two of the centre’s networks: the Colloquium of Anglican and Roman Catholic Canon Lawyers and the Church Law History Network.
+MA (Oxon.), MSt (Oxon.), LLM (Cardiff), FRSA.
+I am a Law Teacher in the School of Law and Politics and deputy course director of the LLM in Canon Law.
+I am also Assistant Director of the Centre for Law and Religion, where I share in the leadership of the Centre and take responsibility for convening two of the centre’s networks: the Colloquium of Anglican and Roman Catholic Canon Lawyers and the Church Law History Network.

 My research interests lie primarily in the field of Law and Religion, Canon Law and Ecclesiastical Legal History.
 I graduated from the LLM in Canon Law in 2016 and I am currently reading for a PhD in Ecclesiastical Legal History under the supervision of Professor Norman Doe.